Need some help learning some Basic Yoga Poses Names?

 Before you start your day take some time to do some Energizing Morning Yoga Poses in Bed.

 Yoga in Bed might sound strange but is more popular than what you think.
-We could call it more as a restorative yoga in bed, since the goal is to start moving your body slowly and gently get it ready for the day ahead.
+We could call it more as a restorative Yoga in bed, since the goal is to start moving your body slowly and gently.
+Wake up Yoga poses will get you ready for the day ahead.

 Even if you have never done any Yoga in your life, and you’re a totally Yoga beginner, simple Yoga stretches can help a lot if you sit all day at work.